-The book that spawned the question :Fishing Smarter for Trout
+The book that spawned the question and now free to read here :Fishing Smarter for Trout

 Wearing a belt round waders helps stop water running into your waders when you first fall in a river.
 If you do get washed away after you fall in, the air trapped in the waders will greatly help to keep you afloat.
 Then you can concentrate on getting and keeping your feet facing downstream, and moving yourself as quickly as possible to shore by moving across the flow; never try to go up against the flow.

 Thanks for your reply, it created quite a good discussion and questions at work regarding the use of a belt with waders for safety reasons.
 We agree with your idea of using a belt if one is wearing PVC type waders.
 But if the fisherman were wearing the Neoprene type, would he still need to use a belt?
 I was under the impression that these Neoprene waders float no matter what, possibly a wrong assumption.